Analytics built by: Location, Inc.

 Single-family detached homes are the single most common housing type in St. Louis, accounting for 42.67% of the city's housing units.
 Other types of housing that are prevalent in St. Louis include duplexes, homes converted to apartments or other small apartment buildings ( 29.78%), large apartment complexes or high rise apartments ( 23.39%), and a few row houses and other attached homes ( 3.68%).

 People in St. Louis primarily live in small (one, two or no bedroom) single-family detached homes.
 St. Louis has a mixture of owner-occupied and renter-occupied housing.

-Relative to Missouri, our data show that St. Louis's latest annual appreciation rate is higher than 60% of the other cities and towns in Missouri.
+Relative to Missouri, our data show that St. Louis's latest annual appreciation rate is lower than 60% of the other cities and towns in Missouri.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within St. Louis differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in St. Louis - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best St. Louis real estate investment or home purchase decisions.

 |$849,001 - $1,132,000||0.6|

 |$453,001 - $566,000||2.6|

 |$57,001 - $113,000||27.7|